saumya-mendiratta/Codeial/README.md

   * Add/Remove friends

-  * One can like posts and commentson the feed
+  * One can like posts and comments on the feed

  * Flash Messages: